acasadoquijada/movie-catalog/README.md

 # Movie Catalog

+This application was developed in three days during an own hackathon.

 ## Setup instructions

 In order to compile and install the application in a emulated or physical device you need to do as follows: